Aplank14/jobs/README.md

     python logger.py -f discord

-To run periodically, on Windows you can setup a scheduled task with `Task Scheduler` to run the logger automatically.
-On Linux just use Cron!
+To recieve email alerts you can set it to run periodically automatically on a local machine or Github actions.
+For local automation with Linux just use crontab.
+On Windows you can setup a scheduled task with `Task Scheduler` to run the logger automatically.
 1. Create a new task in `Task Scheduler`
 2. Set trigger to be whatever frequency you wish
 3. Action should be "Start a program"
 4. Program: `python.exe`
 5. Arguments: C:\Users\path\to\jobs\logger.py
 6. Start in: C:\Users\path\to\jobs\

+It is even easier to run periodically using Github actions!
+All you have to do is fork this repository, create an environment called `bot`, then set the enviornment variables described above.

 ## apply
 :sob: